LightmakerCanada/dynamo-backup-to-s3/README.md

 ### end-backup

-Raised when the backup of a table is finished
+Raised when the backup of a table is finished.

 __Example__
 ```